-Objective 3: Protect the natural resources by reducing harmful and illegal activities.
+Objective 3: Protect the natural resources by coordinating to reduce harmful and illegal activities.

 - 1. Coordinate with enforcement and permitting agencies through training opportunities, monthly meetings, and other venues to exchange natural resource information and address roadblocks to effective enforcement of environmental violations. - 2.
-Collaborate with FWC, local governments, and law enforcement to review outcomes of pilot mooring projects and facilitate management of existing mooring areas to reduce impacts on the benthic community and water quality. - 3.
+Collaborate with FWC, local governments, and law enforcement to discuss management of existing mooring areas to reduce impacts on the benthic community and water quality. - 3.
 Work with law enforcement and partnering resource agencies to mitigate the number of derelict and "at-risk" vessels within BBAP boundaries. - 4.
 Support resource agencies and law enforcement efforts to address derelict and/or illegal fisheries gear and harvesting activities through coordination and information sharing.